 Gibbon in his famous chapter (chapter XV) on Christianity ascribed the rise of Christianity first to what, with tongue in cheek he called ‘the convincing evidence of the great doctrine itself’.
 He went on to seek what he called the ‘secondary’ causes of the rapid growth of the Christian church: first was “the inflexible, and if we may use the term, the intolerant zeal of the Christians”; he then went on to give credit to the ‘pure and austere morals of the Christians’ and the ‘discipline of the Christian republic, which gradually formed an independent and increasing state in the heart of the Roman Empire’.
 All three of these explanations we shall explore: but although subsequent generations have always admired this, the most famous of all his chapters, it is perhaps worthwhile adding some of the opinions of later scholars, such as Peter Brown and Robin Lane Fox.
 We can perhaps consider these later views under several different headings.

 Peter Brown called Christianity a ‘cockney religion’ in that it appealed to the ‘lower middle classes’, or more particularly to the intellectual lower middle classes.
 In the 2nd and 3rd centuries, the traditional philosophies had run themselves into the ground.
 They had become the sphere of the highly educated upper classes who debated Platonism and the doctrines of the Stoics and the Epicureans among themselves, but made little attempt to preach it to the rest of the world.
 There was a gap that was partly filled by Mithraism and the Egyptian mystery religions.
 But compared to these, Christianity with its subtle combination of Judaism and Greek philosophy was far more intellectual and was keen to spread its message to all who would listen: to the lower classes, to the slaves and even to a sprinkling of upper class virgins.
-Christianity introduced what Peter Heather (p121) called a cultural revolution: it was a democratising and equalising force, insisting that everybody, no matter what their economic or social status, had a an equal stake in salvation.
+Christianity introduced what Peter Heather called a cultural revolution: it was a democratising and equalising force, insisting that everybody, no matter what their economic or social status, had a an equal stake in salvation.

 Christianity also got its social structure right.
 Not only did they appeal to the vital lower middle classes, but they also provided what we might call social services – support for widows and orphans, and for unmarried ladies who were always a problem in Roman society.
 The Christian built up an extremely effective network of bishops: a bishop was not just a holy man, but very much a practical organiser who would organise his flock; and once Constantine had recruited them to the services of the state, they soon provided an alternative, and indeed additional support for the municipal authorities.

-The major concern of any government was to prevent trouble, nevertheless martyrdom proved to be a very effective recruiting sergeant.
+Nevertheless martyrdom proved to be a very effective recruiting sergeant.
 Robin Lane Fox says it was a technique invented by Judaism in the 2nd century BC, and then was taken up first by the Christians and then more emphatically by the Muslims.
 It was largely abandoned by the Christians in the 4th century AD when St Augustine campaigned against suicide as part of his campaign against the Donatist heresy; but it lives on among the Muslims.
 But it was a most effective form of recruitment for the Christians.